sigmasoldi3r/charon-lang/readme.md

 (println "Hello World!")
 ```

+## Binaries

+At the moment only windows is built, in the future binary distributions for
+other OSes will be added.

+Beware that the compiler and language spec is in alpha stage.

+Go to releases https://github.com/sigmasoldi3r/charon-lang/releases to grab
+the latest.

 ### Function purity

 Charon functions must be pure by default.
 That is true if they follow a simple
 rule: Do not invoke impure functions.
 That's it.

+Note that any I/O is considered impure.

 The advantage\* of pure functions is that they can be memoized and even constant
 expressions (compile time inlined).
 Plus test-friendly, as they are idempotent.